Ninja-Vikash/Docs.dev/ExpressJS.md

 **To simply everything**

-ExpressJS have been created. & We need to just use it.
+express.js come into live & We need to use it.

 ---

-## Creating a server using ExpressJS
+### Creating a server in express.js
-**Command for installing ExpressJS**
+**Command for installing express.js**
 ```bash
 npm install express@4
 ```